 Which sashimi can we recommend in Munich after our extensive study of the subject?

 The best sashimi in Munich can be found at the restaurant sansaro.

 Let's put it very simply like this 😉

 All kidding aside: it was only when we delved deeper into the subject of sashimi for our extensive article on sashimi and the associated trip through all sorts of sushi restaurants in Munich that we realized just how much detail goes into the sashimi you get at Restaurant sansaro.

 The best fish at sashimi in sansaro

-For years, we at sansaro restaurant have always chosen to buy the best fish possible.
+For many years now, at sansaro Restaurant, we have always chosen to buy the best fish possible.
 We are always looking for new suppliers or better qualities.
 This leads to Balfego tuna, which is only available in a few restaurants in Munich and which has unfortunately experienced an absurd price increase in recent years.
-And it leads to innovations such as fresh hamachi from Japan, salmon "Label Rouge" instead of cheap salmon from Chile or from the gastronomic wholesale market, and so on and so forth.
+And it leads to innovations like fresh hamachi from Japan, salmon "Label Rouge" instead of cheap salmon from Chile or from the wholesale gastronomy market and so on and so forth.

-By the way, interesting topic on the side: with salmon Label Rouge the output is much lower than with the cheap farmed salmon from the wholesale market.
-This also means that in order to obtain the same quantity, the kitchen has to descale, debone and fillet more salmon.
+By the way, interesting topic on the side: with salmon Label Rouge output is much lower than the cheap farmed salmon from the wholesale market, because the fish are somewhat smaller, less fleshy.
+This also means: to get the same amount, the kitchen has to descale, debone and fillet more salmon on balance.
 More about this elsewhere.